 Where April 14th marked the top in crypto, the day of the Coinbase direct listing, we have been basing in equity volatility since then while TLT finished Wyckoff distribution.
-Rates should keep dropping into August and September with markets correcting significantly.

 But why are these boom and bust cycles happening and is the Fed helping or hurting?